Skip to Content

 import zil root_agent = zil.create_agent( tools=[], # add your tool functions here )

-The root_agent module-level variable is the ADK convention for agent discovery.
-The agent lives inside a Python package (my_agent/) so that both zil run and adk run my_agent can discover it.
+The root_agent module-level variable is the convention for agent discovery. zil serve loads this entry point automatically.
+The agent lives inside a Python package (my_agent/) for proper module resolution.

 Note: Zil manifests use kebab-case names (e.g., my-agent), but the module directory uses snake_case (my_agent) to be a valid Python package.
 The SDK handles this conversion automatically.